rufex/kindle-clippings/README.md

 ## "Kindle Highlights.py"

-Originaly developed for Kindle Version 4 in Spanish, and afterwards adapted for Kindle Version 10 (also in Spanish).
-So, it may not work for other Kindle versions or languages and would requiere some small adjustments.
+Originaly developed for Kindle Version 4 in Spanish, and afterwards adapted to Kindle Version 10 (also in Spanish).
+So, it may not work for other Kindle versions or languages and could requiere some small adjustments.

 ### Changelog